build-wars/gwmultilaunch/readme.txt

 Date			Version		Note
 --------------------------------------------------------------------------------
-2009/05/xx		v0.3a		Detect initial copy of Guild Wars automatically
+2009/05/14		v0.35a		Added delay back in when launching multiple copies 2009/05/14		v0.3a		Detect initial copy of Guild Wars automatically
 							Error dialog on launching same copy of Guild Wars Added icons
 							Took out registry path change back to be more